Best books to read when you are planning to travel to Petra, Jordan

 The book starts with the geological history of Jordan.
 It describes how the the Tethys Sea, between Laurasia and Gondwana, more then 200 million years ago, flooded parts of what now is Jordan.
 As a result you can find many fossils and concretions during one of your hikes.
 Other chapters are about Archaeology, Environment, Flora and Fauna.

 A must for Nature lovers!
-And the good news is, the field guide is available online!
+And in addition, the good news is, the field guide is available online!

 Jordan, past & present